-Plan Cloud Voicemail service
+Plan Cloud Voicemail service for on-premises users

 Cloud Voicemail takes the place of Exchange Unified Messaging (UM) in providing voice messaging functionality for Skype for Business 2019 voice users who have mailboxes on Exchange Server 2019 or Exchange Online.
 Cloud Voicemail provides the following benefits for both your on-premises and online users: